 Yet the opposite of too much turns out to be -- unthinkable.
 The Virginia Tech shootings, in which 32 people died, happened in April 2007 (a long time ago, technologically speaking).
 For all the horror and sorrow of that day, it was natural that the Brady Campaign would swing into action in its quest for tighter gun control laws.
 But the group's Web server went down, so it had no Internet and no e-mail.
 Hamm says that someone finally dug up an IBM Selectric typewriter in the office -- he is still surprised he figured out how to use it -- and he typed out a statement on the shootings.
 Then, he had to call PR Newswire and beg it to accept -- a fax.
 It was like 1985 all over again.
 Eventually, the staff abandoned the office and set up shop at a Fedex Kinko's with a Gmail account.

 Today, with BlackBerrys and iPhones ubiquitous, any disaster is even less likely to go unremarked.
 The messages pile up.
 TweetDeck sends cascades of pings. ("It's a free application, and it can drive you nuts," Cleary says.)
 News alerts flash on your screen.
 The cables keep talking.
 Facebook beckons.

 "My old boss [former Sen.] Phil Gramm [R-Texas] used to say, 'Never be ruled by your in-box,' " Stewart says.
 "And it's good advice."
 It's just hard to put it into practice.

-This article appears in the Dec.
-5, 2009, edition of National Journal.
+This article appears in the December 5, 2009, edition of National Journal Magazine.